 No, not the English people, the language.
-The language formerly spoken on American broadcast television and radio.
 In case you haven't noticed, it's gone.
-It has been replaced by a new, simplified approximation of what used to be called English, and oddly enough, even those who should know better are at fault for slowly and insidiously displacing the language Congress almost made mandatory.
-Don't believe me?
-Listen to the national news tonight on any of the three traditional broadcast networks.
-Or, to Fox news, if you are one of the folks anxiously awaiting news of Armageddon, to hear what I'm writing about.
+It has been replaced by a new, simplified approximation of what used to be called English.
+Oddly enough, even those who should know better are at fault for slowly and insidiously displacing the language Congress almost made mandatory.
+Listen to the national news tonight on any of the three traditional broadcast networks, or to Fox news, if you are one of the folks anxiously awaiting news of Armageddon, to hear what I'm writing about.

 When a teaser recently came up about a television premier to be broadcast later in the evening, the announcer said quite breathlessly, “Tonight, at nine, the long awaited reveal!”
 Reveal?
-A noun, really?
+Reveal is now a noun.
 In English it used to be called a revelation.
 How about pronunciation?
 No one says "for" unless they're talking about numbers.
 It's now “fur.”
 Or, is it “fir.”
 Brian Williams of NBC used to say it constantly, as in “We don't know what that is fir...”
-Brian is not alone.
+Brian was not alone.
 CBS's Scott Paley says it the same way, and so does Dianne Sawyer at ABC.
 In fact, to hear someone actually say “for” will ring in your ears.
 Rachel Maddow says it correctly, but everyone knows she's weird.

 Are the English teachers the problem?
-They are the ones giving passing grades to the students who stumble out of their classrooms unable to communicate with anyone who has a high school diploma awarded before 1965.
-Teachers are supposedly the guardians of linguistic communication, the arbiters of good diction and vocabulary.
-Unfortunately, teachers fall into the same cultural trap as every other consumer in their daily usage of the language, and the acceptable levels of the English language slide slowly into the whirlpool spiral of diminishing effort to communicate.
+Teachers are supposedly the guardians of linguistic communication, the arbiters of good diction and vocabulary, but they are the ones giving passing grades to the students who stumble out of their classrooms unable to communicate with anyone who has a high school diploma awarded before 1965.
+Unfortunately, teachers fall into the same cultural trap as every other consumer in their daily usage of the language, and the acceptable levels of the English language slide slowly into the whirlpool of diminishing effort to communicate.